-GTE has developed a new strategy for social investments that will be made between 2018 and 2020.
-This strategy reflects the results of a broad study of community and GTE management.
-The new strategy recognizes that two of the company’s most important commitments are to build trusting relationships and to be a good neighbour.
+GTE has developed a social investments strategy that reflects the results of a broad study of community and GTE management.
+The strategy recognizes that two of the company’s most important commitments are to build trusting relationships and to be a good neighbour.
 The objective is for the company to be a trusted partner with the communities near its operations.
 Among its many provisions, the strategy calls for social investments to:

 - Be tangible and measurable